The Houston Rockets (21-60, 7-33 Away) travel to face the Washington Wizards (35-46, 19-21 Home) Sunday at Capital One A...

 Since then the Wizards have missed out on a playoff berth from 2018-2020 which included the Wizards finishing in tenth spot with 25 wins in the 2019-2020 season.

-If you are a fan of the Washington Wizards, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Washington Wizards have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Washington Wizards, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Washington Wizards have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still, got some burning questions about the Washington Wizards?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!